bodleian/image-processing/docs/digital_preservation.rst

 .. _Jpylyzer: http://jpylyzer.openpreservation.org/

-It doesn't check:
+It does not check:
-- the technical metadata is correctly copied over to the JP2 (but we do extract this to a separate file)
+- the technical metadata is correctly copied over to the JP2 (we extract this to a separate file)
 - the JP2 displays as expected in viewers
 - the JPG to TIFF conversion, if the source file was a JPG (beyond checking the colour profiles match).
 It is a lossy conversion, so the pixels will not be identical